vjekob/al-objid/vscode-extension/docs/authorization-modified.md

 AL Object ID Ninja thinks that you have just modified the authorization key in the `.objidconfig` file.

-**If this is the case, then please undo this operation using as soon as possible!**
+**If this is the case, then please undo this operation as soon as possible!**

 If this is a false alarm (for example, you have switched to a branch that doesn't contain authorization key, and Ninja failed to detect the branch change), then please ignore this